GMC-Modding-Team/Community-Mod-Compilation-Deprecated/Unlesh The Mods/mods/secronom/README.txt

-Secronom V1.8 - Axema Vales (author)
+Secronom V1.9 - Axema Vales (author)

 https://discourse.cataclysmdda.org - CDDA official forums

   *This README.txt is my changelog, so what is done will be recorded and released depending on accumulated progress.

 	=>CURRENT UPDATES<= (#changes, +contents, ~rebalances, -fixes)

---> V1.8 - Aiming to make the mod a core content by adding SS-based mutagens and other sci-fi stuff belonging to the lab. <--
+--> V1.9 - Focuses on improving the secronom lab by adding NPCs and expanding the facility.
+Also some reworks to experimental mutation branch. <--

 #  TILESET REWORKS (if possible)

++  SECRONOM BUNKER (a small underground fortress that's connected to the lab)
++  NPCS (they provide a subtle lore and few other features)

+	=>PAST UPDATES<=

+--> V1.8 - Focused mostly on improving the flesh forest/city features.
+Few mutations were created for later expansion. <--

+#  MINOR UI CHANGES (mod is now highlighted in red when viewed in world generation (and in loading screen), to notify players of its extreme difficulty)
+#  ACHIEVEMENTS (long- and short-term goals for your adventures)

++  WANDERING ABERRATION (shapeshifter)
++  CRIMSON HORROR (veinstalk)
++  EXPERIMENTAL MUTATIONS (a new mutation branch)
-+  FLESH ZOMBIES (expansion of flesh zombie variants for the flesh city)
++  FLESH ZOMBIES (complete expansion of flesh zombie variants for the flesh city.
+Land wildlife included)

+~  SECRONOM LAB (now has a very rare, exclusive mutagen)

 -  FLESH CITY POPULATION (now densely crowded)

-	=>PAST UPDATES<=
+-  FLESH BIOME (can now spread across the lands.
+A temporary, alternative solution)
+-  CRIMSON HORRORS (can now infest other creatures)

 --> V1.7 - Focused on creating various structures, being the flesh forest/city the biggest project.
-Saddlers were also reworked for its appearance to the mod. <--
+Saddlers were also reworked for their appearance to the mod. <--

 +  FLESHED STRUCTURES (basic city buildings)
 +  ZED MUTANT (fleshknot)